IgniteUI/igniteui-docfx/en/components/tree.md

  - <kbd>Enter</kbd> - activates the focused node.
 If the node has link in it, open the link
  - <kbd>*</kbd> - expands the node and all sibling nodes on the same level

 When selection is enabled, end-user selection of nodes is only allowed through the rendered checkbox.
-Since both selection types allow multiple selection, the following mouse + keyboard interactions are available
+Since both selection types allow multiple selection, the following mouse + keyboard interactions are available:

  - <kbd>Click</kbd> - when performed on the node checkbox, toggles selection of the node if selection is enabled.
 Otherwise, focuses the node
  - <kbd>Shift + Click</kbd> - when performed on the node checkbox, toggles selection of all nodes between the active one and the one clicked while holding Shift if selection is enabled